jsa214-jihoon/cmpt471-group16/README.md

 #### Router with Bloom Counter

 Launch Docker.
-cd to the Repo Folder.
+Then, cd to the Repo Folder.
 ```
 ~/p4app/p4app run myrouterbloomcounter.p4app
 ```